dgraph-io/dgraph/docs/design.md

 ## Sharded Posting Lists

 #### Posting List (PL)
-A posting list allows for super fast random lookups for `Attribute, Entity`.
-It's implemented via RocksDB, given the latter provides enough knobs to decide how much data should be served out of memory, ssd or disk.
-In addition, it supports bloom filters on keys, which would help random lookups required by Dgraph.

-A posting list would be generated per `Attribute`.
-In terms of RocksDB, this means each PL would correspond to a RocksDB database.
-The key would be `Entity`,
-and the value would be `sorted list of ValueIds`.
-Note that having sorted lists make it really easy for doing intersects with other sorted lists.
+Conceptually, a posting list contains all the `DirectedEdges` corresponding to an `Attribute`, in the following format:

 ```
-Attribute: Entity -> sorted list of ValueId // Everything in uint64 format
+Attribute: Entity -> sorted list of ValueId // Everything in uint64 representation.
 ```

-Note that the above structure makes posting lists **directional**.
-You can do Entity -> ValueId seeks, but not vice-versa.

 **Example**: If we're storing a list of friends, such as:
 ```